 The starting point for calculating our budgets for client matters is time spent multiplied by our charge- out rates.
-In the current financial year (2018/2019), our hourly rates range from £240 plus VAT for our most junior associate solicitor to £750 plus VAT for our most experienced partner.
+In the current financial year (2023/2024), our hourly rates range from £290 plus VAT to £490 plus VAT for our associate solicitors, and from £600 plus VAT to £750 plus VAT for our partners depending upon seniority and experience.
 Our charge-out rates are reviewed periodically and may be varied from time to time.
 We are happy to let a client or potential client know the rates which will apply at any time and any changes will be notified to a client in advance.

 Meet the team

-Our highly specialised team of eight solicitors has a cumulative total of over 125 years of experience in contentious employment and partnership law.
+Our highly specialised team of ten solicitors has a cumulative total of over 150 years of experience in contentious employment and partnership law.
 There is not much we have not seen or done in our field.
 More details about the experience of the team is available on our website here.

 We recognise the importance to a client of getting to know their legal advisers before any formal instruction.
 For that reason, we offer a “get to know us” meeting at no cost, which typically lasts around 20 minutes.